AnnaPS/dni_nie_validator/README.md

 # dni_nie_validator

-Validate if the DNI or NIE entered is valid in format and calculate the corresponding letter.
+Validate if the DNI, CIF or NIE entered is valid in format and calculate the corresponding letter.

 ## Getting Started